-The USFWS is the administering agency charged with managing and enforcing the ESA for terrestrial, avian, and most freshwater aquatic species.
-The National Oceanic and Atmospheric Administration's National Marine Fisheries Service (NMFS) enforces this regulation for marine and anadromous species.
+The USFWS is the administering agency charged with managing and enforcing the ESA for terrestrial, avian, and most aquatic species.

 National Environmental Policy Act 42 USC § 4321 et seq.
-This Act requires analysis of Section 3.4 the environmental effects of federal actions.
+This Act requires analysis of the environmental effects of federal actions.
 The administering agency for the above authority for the proposed project components under the jurisdiction of the County is expected to be the U.S. Army Corps of Engineers (ACOE) associated with permitting under Section 404 of the Clean Water Act.